Advertiser Disclosure

 2. Use miles to purchase business or first class award tickets.
 When you absolutely want to fly in a premium cabin, the easiest way is to use miles to secure business or first class tickets.

 3. Buy an upgrade at ticket purchase, check-in, or at the gate.
-Upgrades may be offered while you’re booking your ticket, when you check-in, or at the gate before departure based on a “load factory based upgrade.”
-Pre-departure gate upgrades for purchase may be discounted and a good value.
-A load factor-based upgrade will never be offered unless all other elites who have requested an upgrade have cleared.
+Upgrades may be offered while you’re booking your ticket, when you check-in, or at the gate before departure based on what they call a “load-factor-based upgrade.”
+Predeparture gate upgrades for purchase may be discounted and a good value.
+A load-factor-based upgrade will never be offered unless all other elites who have requested an upgrade have cleared.

 Without American AAdvantage Elite Status